psychemedia/sin-eater-resources/resources/BYGNS_bye-gones.md

 Dydd da i chwi heddyw,
 Welwch chwi 'n dda ga' i dipyn bach o fwyd cenedl y meirw ?—Amen.

 "*Cenedl* y meirw " they said; whatever that may mean.
-May it not be a corruption of " Dy' gwyl y Meirw ?"
+May it not be a corruption of " Dy' gwyl y Meirw?"
 I may also mention that it was customary at Dinas Mawddwy forty years ago, if not later, for children to go about on All Saints' Day to collect bread and cheese, which custom they called " Bara 'chawsa."
 They used to ask for it in the following form :—

 Bara 'chawsa, bara 'chawsa,
 Os ca' i beth, mi neidia;